DaveVoorhis/EnterpriseExemplar/docker/README.md

 ```
 Then access the frontend via the displayed URL.

-Note the application frontend running in Docker at http://localhost:80 is not accessible on the host outside the Docker network.
+Note the application frontend running in Docker at http://frontend:80 is not accessible on the host outside the Docker network.
-This is intentional, because the Dockerised frontend will not allow logins when configured to run integration tests via Docker.
+This is intentional, because attempts to log into the Dockerised frontend via a host browser will fail when
+configured to run integration tests inside Docker.

 See below for additional options.